Wa`alaykum as-Salam wa Rahmatullahi wa Barakatuh.

 In general, a Muslim should fast some days every now and then; in these days, one abstains from worldly matters, strengthens his or her resolution, and purifies his or her soul.

-However, no authentic hadiths are stated indicating that the Prophet (peace and blessings be upon him) recommended fasting in Rajab, nor did he forbid fasting in it, according to Imam An-Nawawi, who added that fasting in general is recommended.
+However, no authentic hadiths are stated indicating that the Prophet (peace be upon him) recommended fasting in Rajab, nor did he forbid fasting in it, according to Imam An-Nawawi, who added that fasting in general is recommended.

 He also used to keep breaking the fast for many consecutive days to the extent that people would say that he would not fast.

-He (peace and blessings be upon him) also said, “The most beloved deed to Allah is the one its doer performs regularly even if it were little.”
+The Prophet also said, “The most beloved deed to Allah is the one its doer performs regularly even if it were little.”
 (Muslim)

 Allah Almighty knows best.